Modern Antarctic Clothing

 5 - Wind proofs?
 Is the outer layer windproof?
 Can make a huge difference if the wind can get through and take heat away (like with jeans!)

 6 - Heat from the inside, are you properly fed?
-Your metabolism will adjust to cold temps after a while and burn fuel to warm you up - as long as it has enough fuel.
+Your metabolism will adjust to cold temperatures after a while and burn fuel to warm you up - as long as it has enough fuel, it's not a coincidence that we generally hanker after stews and soups and hearty food in cold weather rather than summer salads.

 Hope this might help